Tax Credit Fairness for Working Families

 FIND OUT MORE

-Access the New Credits and Free Tax Prep Now
+Access the Tax Credits and Free Tax Prep Now

 Volunteer Income Tax Assistance (VITA) sites across the state provide free tax preparation through IRS-certified volunteers.
 They will ensure you access the tax credits you deserve!